 Find out more about cookies and how to manage them.
 Some third parties may allow you to manage their cookies independently.
 Please refer to the list of third party providers above and confirm their respective policy pages for further information.

 Acceptance of cookie use

-We use multiple first and third party technologies such as pixel tags and web beacons to track and improve the user experience on our sites, quality of service and to monitor the effectiveness of campaigns and digital marketing activity.
+We use multiple first and third party technologies such as pixel tags and web beacons to track and improve the user experience on our sites, quality of service and to monitor the effectiveness of campaigns and digital marketing activity (advertising and appeals).

 We may use them to:

 See what website content is popular and how people are using the site as they allow us to track users movement through our website.
 This type of information is amalgamated so that we can build up a picture of how the site is performing.

 Make sure we offer you a consistent service.
 For example, if we are testing new website content or we want to run a survey, we use tracking to remember what content you have seen or if you have already been asked to join the survey.In addition, when we email you, we may place a tag (also known as ‘tracking pixel’) on the email we send out.
 These let us monitor performance of our emails marketing activity.

 Your ability to edit and delete your account information and preferences

 The accuracy of your information is important to us.
 If you would like to change your preferences or update the details we hold about you other than online, please contact our Fundraising Team on 0151 252 5716 or [email protected] or write to Alder Hey Children’s Charity, Eaton Road, Liverpool, L12 2AP.